RianKhanafi/nusantara-foods/README.md

-# About the nusantara-food
+# About the Nusantara Food
-is an frontend application for making orders in at the nusantara food
+> is an frontend application for making orders in at the nusantara food

-# Requirement
+## Requirement
 - React js
 - Redux
+- Axios

-# Features
+## Features
 * Register user
 * Login user
 * Log out